-Side Effects of Opiate Use and Abuse
+Side Effects of Opioid Use

 Anyone exposed to opiates will experience excess dopamine released in the reward center of their brains.
-Most people do not become addicted after taking opiates and many people can take prescription drugs like Oxycontin responsibly as prescribed The risk of abusing opiates is higher if “it rruns in the family” and you have a genetic predisposition to addiction or if you have experienced a psychological trauma or social situations that have been damaging.
+Most people do not become addicted after taking opiates and many people can take prescription drugs like Oxycontin responsibly as prescribed The risk of abusing opiates is higher if “it runs in the family” and you have a genetic predisposition to addiction or if you have experienced a psychological trauma or social situations that have been damaging.

-Side effects of opioid abuse may include:
+Side effects of opioid use may include:

 - Dry mouth

 - Constipation and severe abdominal cramping

 Signs and symptoms of opioid intoxication may include: